pnad95/Cataract-classification/README.md

 2. To test with a different image, place the image in the `cataract_app` folder and update the `curl` command with the new image name.

+3. If running the `curl` command from a different directory, provide the full path to the image.